 1. Study the 12 month charts of several reasonably well known companies and pick out stocks that have been in a steady UPWARD trend throughout the period.
 There are always plenty of them, even in a falling market.

-No stock is ever a sure thing, but give yourself a head start by choosing one which is going in the right direction!
-Fundamentals don't mean anything if the price of your chosen stock is trending downwards.
+No forex is ever a sure thing, but give yourself a head start by choosing one which is going in the right direction!
+Fundamentals don't mean anything if the price of your chosen forex is trending downwards.
 Don't care what the company is or what it does.
 This is irrelevant, you are just here to make money, period.

 2. Check out the trading volumes and eliminate any which lack decent liquidity.

-Avoid stocks with not much liquidity (not a lot of buyers/sellers) as you need to be able to get in and out easily and without effecting the price yourself.
+Avoid forex with not much liquidity (not a lot of buyers/sellers) as you need to be able to get in and out easily and without effecting the price yourself.

 3. Study the 3 month chart and check the recent levels of resistance.
-These are points where the stock price has peaked and then pulled back, before breaking new heights again.
+These are points where the forex price has peaked and then pulled back, before breaking new heights again.